-With over 20 years of experience, I've created many programs and directed countless projects that were successful.
-The interventions I implemented were most appropriate to achieve their intended outcomes.
-Success!
+I've created many programs and directed countless projects that were successful.
+The strategies and tactics I implemented were the most appropriate to achieve their intended outcomes.

-The most appropriate intervention is used to address substantiated needs, gaps and/or opportunities that are in alignment with your organization's mission, vision, values and strategic goals and can be sufficiently supported by adequate realistic or potential resources.
+I identify the most appropriate course of action(s) to take to address substantiated needs, gaps, and opportunities that are in alignment with your mission, vision, values, and strategic goals and can be sufficiently supported by adequate resources.

-One of the most common reasons why clients start off on the wrong foot is assuming or perceiving needs, gaps or opportunities without sufficient evidence.
+One of the most common reasons projects get off on the wrong foot is by assuming or perceiving that needs, gaps or opportunities exist without sufficient evidence.
 It's important to prove that these actually exist in the first place before you pursue if and how to address them.

 Needs, gaps and opportunities can be substantiated by collecting and analyzing information.
 Data can be obtained by conducting a needs assessment, implementing surveys, indirect or direct research, market analysis, interviews and more.

 If you already have substantiated your need, I'd like to know how.
 If possible, I'd like to look at the data.

 4. Create the plan

 I use a variety of tools to create an action plan.
 The Logic Model is a good example of one of them.
 Used correctly, this model outlines the key components needed to implement the plan and helps answer important questions:

 Problem Statement: What problem does this intervention, project, or program address?